 Hello!
-And welcome to another sneak peek at our upcoming occasionally co-operative dungeon crawler, League of Infamy.
-Just in case you missed the announcement, League of Infamy will be launching on Kickstarter on October 28th.
+And welcome to another sneak peek at our co-operative dungeon crawler, League of Infamy – the game where YOU play the villains.
+Late pledges are now available over on Gamefound and you can pledge until April 6th.
 Over the next few days, we’ll be going into more details about how the game plays.
 Today we’re analysing a Villain Card.
 In the immortal words of John ‘Ray’ Arnold, “hold onto your butts”*

 This is the Villain Card for Karzel Runesbane, a greedy Abyssal Dwarf Decimator with a passion for making noise… lots of noise.
 The Villain Cards will be roughly tarot card sized, so there’s plenty of room for some extra bits and bobs – which we’ll come to a moment.

 Here are the main villain stats.
 The first is how far Karzel can move – in this case Karzel can move three squares.
-In the middle you’ve got Karzel’s health, so Karzel can take 14 wounds before he’s in a spot of bother.
-Finally, you’ve got defence – this is the amount of potential damage Karzel can take before he starts taking wounds.
+In the middle you’ve got defence – this is the amount of potential damage Karzel can block before he starts taking wounds.
+Finally there is health, so Karzel can take 14 wounds before he’s in a spot of bother.

 On the left of the card you can find Karzel’s Fight stat.
 A little like Hellboy, League of Infamy uses a scale of differently coloured dice.
 White dice are the basic level, orange are slightly better and purple are the best.
 When fighting, Karzel starts with two white dice, but this can be upgraded with equipment or abilities.